How to place images in letters with Photoshop

 Going to Edit > Free Transform.

-And then resize the text by dragging the handles.
-If you press and hold the Alt key on a Windows PC or the Option key on a Mac while dragging a handle, you’ll resize the text from its center:
+Resize the text by dragging the transform handles.
+Hold the Alt (Win) / Option (Mac) key while dragging to resize the text from its center.

 Dragging the transform handles to resize the text.